-Senior Pets and Health Issues
+Senior Dog and Cat Care: Common Health Issues

-Vision deficits
+Vision problems

-Vision deficits are common in our older pets.
-Things to watch for: changes in the appearance of your pet's eyes, such as dilated or constricted pupils, squinting or cloudiness.
-Also, monitor your pet for vision deficits at night, and note if he has trouble navigating or bumps into objects or furniture.
-If you notice any of these things, it’s time for a visit to your veterinarian.
-Your vet will perform an ophthalmic exam and may even refer you to a specialist in animal ophthalmology.
+Vision problems are common in older pets.
+Watch for changes in the appearance of your pet's eyes, such as dilated or constricted pupils, squinting, or cloudiness.
+Also, monitor your pet for vision deficits at night, and note whether they have trouble navigating or bump into objects or furniture.

 Hearing loss

-Additional problems — such as excessive wax buildup in the ear canals or untreated ear infections — could be contributing to hearing loss.
+Additional ear problems — such as excessive wax buildup in the ear canals or untreated ear infections — could be contributing to hearing loss.
 Even hair buildup in the ears in breeds that are predisposed can be a contributing factor.

 Cognitive dysfunction